+Fade haircut is a popular men`s cut in which the length of the hair reduces gradually from the parietal ridge towards the temples and nape.
+High fade is one of its trendiest variations.
 Highly popular among Asian, African-American and Caucasian men, high fade cuts transcend ethnicity and age.
-They’re inherently cool – high fades were spotted on Old Hollywood stars back in the day, and now they are rocked by young, hip men.
+They’re inherently cool — high fades were spotted on Old Hollywood stars back in the day, and now they are rocked by young, hip men.

 High Fade: Where Classic Meets Cool

-Fade haircuts has evolved from classic tapers.
+Fade haircuts have evolved from classic tapers.
 But nowadays, the trend has become more diverse than ever, with men rocking longer (even curly) hair on the top of the head with contrasting shaved sides.
 In other words, the style can be worn in a multitude of different ways.

-#2: Blurry Bald Fade
+#2: Blurry Skin Fade

 This high skin fade is the epitome of coolness, as the hair seems to move seamlessly from thick to thin with a line up perfecting the edges.
 Slick back your hair into a puffed-up pompadour with texturizing pomade and spritz with hairspray if your hair doesn’t hold a pouf well.